PPacie/buoywatch-web/_pages/privacypolicy.md

 ## Contacting Us

-If you have questions regarding this privacy policy, you may email support@buoywatch.com.
+If you have questions regarding this privacy policy, you may email us to support [at] buoywatch.com.

 ## Changes to this policy